 Reservation for Mary

-Toby is here! a solid bay colt with a heart shaped star... arrived with ease at 2 in the afternoon!
-So Civilized!
+Toby is here! a solid black bay colt with a heart shaped star...he arrived with ease at 2 in the afternoon! a blessing!

 She is here! a grulla filly with blanket and spots! story later!